 (10)(b) To whom does the Gender Recognition Act 2015 apply?

 Adults aged 18 or over – through a self-declaration process (no medical diagnosis, treatment, surgery, or assessment required).
-Applications must declare their intention to live permanently in the preferred gender.
+Applicants must declare their intention to live permanently in the preferred gender.

 Individuals aged 16 or 17, with additional requirements: